AndreiE-git/front_panel_power_supply_pub/README.md

 A custom low-level graphics engine was developed to render text, shapes, and images in a non-blocking manner, ensuring smooth and responsive interactions.

 To achieve high performance, data is transferred to the LCD using a 16-bit parallel bus, significantly enhancing the rendering speed and overall user interface responsiveness.
+Multiple input sources are available to the user ( buttons, rotary encoder and touchscreen ), which can be used to navigate the menu pages and modify different components.
 This project combines embedded hardware and software development, emphasizing performance optimization and scalability to create a reliable and efficient control system for power supply management.

 A few videos were recoreded to showcase the implemented functionality, and they can be checked out in the [Demo](#fire-demo) section.
 Additionally, multiple photos of the project are available there.

 <!-- ______________________________________________________________________________________________________________________________________________________ TABLE OF CONTENT -->